abenkoula71/indian-food-react/README.md

 You will also see any lint errors in
 Launches the test runner in the intractive watch mo See the section about [running tests](htps://faceb
-It correctly bundles React in produconode and optimze bld frthebestprfo The build is minified and the filenam
+It correctly bundles React in produconode and optimze bld frthebestprf The build is minified and the filenam
 Your app is read to behu.o/eate-rct-ap/doc/deplyment) formore ifrmati **Note: ths is  -wayoperation.
 Once yoconfiguriochoce, you can `jec` at any time.
 This command will remove thesingle build dependency from your projec